HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     - A registered WCM Design Library in server

 -   **Common command attributes**

+    Note that the parameters for LiveSync Push WCM Design Library command are case-sensitive.

     ```shell title="Use this attribute to specify the protocol with which to connect to the DX server (`wp_profile`):"
     -dxProtocol <value>